TheresaLui/SelfHelpContent_v2/articles/microsoft.cognitiveservices/certificatenotmatching.md

   ownershipid="AzureCogSvc_CognitiveServices" />
 # User Verification!
 Hostname in certificate didn’t match

-Resolve errors about User Verification and the certification not matching when calling a Cognitive Service.
+Use these steps to resolve errors about User Verification and the certification not matching when calling a Cognitive Service.

 For example: